 One thing that I appreciate about having a high savings rate is that we no longer know what it would feel like to spend all of our money.
 We’ve been having a high savings rate even before we got married, back in early 2014, so we never got used to spending both paychecks as a married couple.

 If we had to spend all of our income as it comes, we wouldn’t even know where to start.
-It would probably be a sad outcome.
+It would probably be a stressful and sad outcome.

-So, because we don’t spend it all, cutting the paychecks from our lives will not feel painful when we retire.
-We’ll continue to spend in the same way.
-What a great transition into retirement that would be. 🙂
+So, because we don’t spend it all, cutting the paychecks from our lives will not feel as painful when we retire.
+We’ll continue to spend the same way.
+What a great transition into retirement that will be. 🙂

-It’s amazing that today we live on much less than we did just seven years ago, when I woke up from consumerism.
+It’s amazing that today we live on much less than we did back in 2010, when I woke up from consumerism.
 It’s like our expenses have the Benjamin Button effect.

 Spending less as time goes by and becoming happier, when the consensus is to spend more as your income increases, seems like a no-brainer to us.

 We’re on track for retirement.
 How about early retirement?

 Every year we get an email from Financial Engines with an analysis of our retirement readiness.
 Financial Engines provides personalized financial guidance.
 You either get a red, yellow or green light depending on how much income they predict you’ll have in retirement.